stepnem/draft-ietf-dnsop-generalized-notify/draft-thomassen-dnsop-generalized-dns-notifications.md

 This mechanism and security model is reused for all the generalized NOTIFY messages.

-Another consideration that is necessary is whether generalized DNS Notifications can be used as an amplification attack.
+Another consideration is whether generalized DNS Notifications can be used as an amplification attack.
 The answer seems to be “NO”, because the size of the generalized NOTIFY messages is mostly equal to the size of the response and it is also mostly equal